 2. Warzone

 Call of Duty Warzone is the free-to-play CoD experience drawing in millions of players each month, and is one of the best battle royale games around, going toe-to-toe with the likes of Fortnite.
-While the original version of the game is now shut down for good, Warzone 2.0 (which is now, confusingly, just called Call of Duty Warzone again) has introduced Al Mazrah, Ashika Island, and Vondel, three new maps to house the 150-player fight to the death, along with new mechanics including a gulag revamp.
+While the original version of the game is now shut down for good, Warzone 2.0 (which is now, confusingly, just called Call of Duty Warzone again) carries on and strengthens its legacy.

 3. Destiny 2

-Did you know Destiny 2 is free-to-play now?
+Did you know that Bungie’s incredible space shooter Destiny 2 is free-to-play?
 Well, sort of – the space shooter became free to download alongside the launch of the Shadowkeep expansion in 2019, but you still need to pay for the yearly expansions and seasonal content if you want to keep up.
-However, it does mean you can get started building your Hunter, Titan, or Warlock, and experience what the game has to offer.
+However, it does mean you can get started building your Hunter, Titan, or Warlock, and experience what the game has to offer before fully opening your wallet.

-From a gameplay side of things, Bungie is still unmatched.
+From a gameplay side of things, Bungie is still one of the top dogs in the FPS space.
 If Halo wasn’t enough to convince you that Bungie knows how to deliver best-in-class gunplay, then Destiny 2 will.
 There’s a large and ever-growing arsenal of unique weapons and each one feels unbelievably good to wield.
 Likewise, each class offers vastly different playstyles and abilities, which can then be customized further with subclasses.
 This is the main reason why even a poor Destiny 2 season blows the competition out of the water, as Destiny will simply always feel amazing to play.

 Then you have the PvP modes to face off against other players online, including the competitive Trials mode.
 And if you really fancy yourself as the best of the best, you can tackle PvE raids, which need serious teamwork and strategy to succeed in.